stannard95/devop/README.md

 Before you begin working in the enviornment, lets download the git repository.

 	git clone git@github.com:stannard95/devops.git

+Then type ' cd ' followed by the directory name.

 Once you have done, set up the virtual machine